-A lifetime of ceremony, healing, and transmission across African, Amazonian, and indigenous traditions.
+A lifetime of ceremony, healing, and transmission across African, Amazonian, and Native American indigenous traditions.

-Born in South Africa, Nixiwaka became the firekeeper at Rustlers Valley — a community in the Maluti Mountains that drew shamanic teachers from across the world.
+Born in South Africa, Nixiwaka became the fire keeper at Rustlers Valley, a community in the Maluti Mountains which drew shamanic teachers from across the world.
 His first Ayahuasca ceremony was in 1996, in a tipi circle he built himself around a medicine wheel of standing stones.
-He trained as a Sangoma.
-He now lives in Costa Rica, where he continues to hold ceremony, build instruments, and pass the fire to his son Adam.
+He was initiated as a Sangoma in Zululand, South Africa.
+Now living in Costa Rica, where he continues to hold ceremony, build instruments, and focus on passing the flame of his experiences to his son Adam.

-Five to six hours of live music, prayer, and guided ceremony rooted in Amazonian and African traditions.
+Read moreOur ceremonies are five to six hours of live singing, prayer, and intuition, rooted in Amazonian, African and Native American traditions.
 The Plant is the teacher.

 Learn moreTraditional Amazonian frog medicine, used by indigenous tribes for physical and spiritual purification.
 A powerful cleanse for body, mind, and spirit.

-Learn moreNot a concert, not a meditation — a shamanic journey initiated by the consciousness-altering magic of sound.
-Didgeridoo, shaman drum, and rattles weave a field of deep release.
+Learn moreThe sound journey is a shamanic journey initiated by the consciousness-altering magic of sound.
+Didgeridoo, shaman drum, rattles and voice weave a field of deep release.
+A deep meditation guided by sound.

-Learn moreCrafted from Guapinol wood and natural hide, each drum is made with intention and care.
+Learn moreHandcrafted from Guapinol wood and natural hide, each drum is made with intention and care.
 No two are the same.
-These are instruments of ceremony, not decoration.
+These are artistic creations made to sound good, influenced by my teachers along the road, they are instruments of healing.

-EnquirePentatonic marimbas tuned by hand in three distinct tones.
-Rooted in African tradition and crafted in Costa Rica with local hardwoods and natural materials.
+EnquirePentatonic ‘Marimbas’ and ‘Balafons’ tuned by hand using coconut resonators.
+Rooted in African tradition and crafted in Costa Rica with local hardwoods and natural materials from the forests and beaches of Costa Rica.

-Enquire“The drumming and the didgeridoo clears cellular memories — it literally removes stuck traumas.
+Enquire“The drumming and the didgeridoo clears cellular memories, it literally removes stuck traumas.
 It is like acupuncture on every cell.
-None of them come close to a Nixiwaka ceremony.”Natalia Gilmour · Healer, Actor & Writer · 10+ ceremonies
+None of them come close to a Nixiwaka ceremony.”Natalia Gilmour · Healer, Actor & Writer Read more testimonials

 An initial conversation to orient yourself after ceremony.
 Questions answered, confusion met with care.
 No charge, no commitment.